-Alaskan municipalities had approximately \$2.3 billion in general obligation debt outstanding as of June 30, 2022.
-The level of Alaska municipalities' general obligation debt has been relatively stable over the last ten years, and the current amounts remain below the peak of approximately \$2.7 billion in 1986.
+Alaskan municipalities had approximately \$2.2 billion in general obligation debt outstanding as of June 30, 2024.
+This is a decrease of \$162.7 million from June 30, 2023.
+Alaska municipalities' general obligation debt has remained relatively stable over the last fifteen years and remains below its peak of approximately \$2.7 billion reached in 1986.
+Please see Table 4.4 for history and additional footnotes on municipal reporting.